- Record visual observations

 Step 2: After the final observation period on Day 4, gather the students together.

-Step 3: Show your class the images of the four major cloud types: cumulus, stratus, cirrus, and cumulonimbus found in Observe: Track Clouds in the Sky!
+Step 3: Show your class the images of the four major cloud types: cumulus, stratus, cirrus, and cumulonimbus found in the Observe: A Weather Watch Activity.
 As you view each type, discuss the attributes of each as described in the activity.

 Step 4: Working independently or in small groups, have students compare their drawings to the cloud images on the screen, and then help them label their drawings with the name they think is most appropriate.